-G. Emissions from other livestock are larger than they might appear
+H. Emissions from non-cattle livestock are larger than they appear

-In Figure 3, emissions from other livestock (poultry, hogs, etc.) appear to be small-totalling just 3.9 Mt CO_2e per year, mostly from manure management.
-However, these values omit emissions from feedgrain production-emissions reported in categories such as 3a, N_2O emissions from soils as a result of synthetic nitrogen application.
+In Figure 2 (page 4), emissions from other livestock (poultry, hogs, etc.) appear to be small-totalling just $4.4 \, \text{Mt CO}2\text{e}$ per year, mostly from manure management.
+However, these values omit emissions from feedgrain production-emissions reported in categories such as $3a: N_2\text{O}$ emissions from soils as a result of synthetic nitrogen application.
 Feedgrain-related emissions probably make up the bulk of emissions related to pork and poultry meat production, thereby obscuring the emissions footprint from these production systems.